fread-ink/fread-installer-u-boot/README.md

 To compile:

 ```
-TYPE=prod # see u-boot-2009.08/board/imx50_yoshi/config.mk
+export TYPE=prod # see u-boot-2009.08/board/imx50_yoshi/config.mk
-ARCH=arm
+export ARCH=arm
-CROSS_COMPILE=arm-linux-gnueabihf- # change this if you want to use a different cross-compiler
+export CROSS_COMPILE=arm-linux-gnueabihf- # change this if you want to use a different cross-compiler

 make imx50_yoshi_config
 make all